ARM-software/psa-arch-tests/api-tests/dev_apis/README.md

-# PSA Functional APIs Architecture Test Suite
+# PSA Certified APIs Architecture Test Suite

-## PSA Functional APIs
+## PSA Certified APIs

 PSA defines security service APIs for application developers.
 Some of these services are Crypto, Attestation, and Secure storage.
-For more information on API specifications, refer to the [PSA Functional APIs Specifications](../../api-specs/).
+For more information on API specifications, refer to the [PSA Certified APIs Specifications](https://arm-software.github.io/psa-api/).

 ## Architecture test suite

-The architecture test suite is a set of examples of the invariant behaviors that are specified in the PSA Functional APIs specifications.
+The architecture test suite is a set of examples of the invariant behaviors that are specified in the PSA Certified APIs specifications.
 Use this suite to verify whether these behaviors are implemented correctly in your system.
 This  suite contains self-checking and portable C-based tests with directed stimulus.
 These tests are available as open source.
 The tests and the corresponding abstraction layers are available with an Apache v2.0 license, allowing external contribution.

 This test suite is not a substitute for design verification.
 To review the test logs, Arm licensees can contact Arm directly through their partner managers.